 Playstyle: Mid-range Melee

-How it works: You use spear skills to poke enemies from a safe distance without being fully ranged.
-You have a shield for defense, making you tankier than a bow user, but you clear maps much slower.
+How it works: Spear skills let you poke enemies from a safe distance without being fully ranged.
+The shield makes you tankier than a bow user, but map clearing is much slower.

-Advice: This build feels weak without a high-damage weapon.
-Prioritize upgrading your spear at the blacksmith constantly while leveling.
+Advice: This build feels awful without a high‑damage weapon.
+Upgrade your spear constantly while leveling.

 - + decent mix of offense and defense